-Donald Trump's Opinion On Brexit Says A Whole Lot About Him
+Donald Trump Shared His Opinion On Brexit & It Says A Lot About Him

 Donald Trump is certainly a man of opinions, and rarely does he ever hold back.
 Things might be rough politically for the United States, but just a few years ago ago chaos erupted in Europe when it was announced in June 2016 that the United Kingdom would be leaving the European Union (EU), also known as "Brexit."
 This decision was a shock to nations across the world, but Trump's opinion on Brexit isn't shocking at all, and says a lot about him.